Date Night, 2.0

 Do the same options pop into your head when planning a night out with your significant other?
 Read on.

-Dinner and a movie?
-Cocktails and dancing?
-A moonlight walk on the beach?
+Dinner and a movie.
+A concert or show in the City.
 Do the same options pop into your head when planning a night out with your significant other?
 Read on.

 Kick back at a coffeehouse.
 There are plenty of chains that will pour a cup of java, but independent coffeehouses tend to offer more ambiance.
-Café Volan in Asbury Park serves up a large selection of drinks and eats in a lounge-type atmosphere, as does Manasquan’s Green Planet Coffee Company, where the coffee and espresso are organic and Fair Trade certified.
-Another option: The Inkwell Coffee House in Long Branch, which has late-night hours for all you nighthawks.
+Venerable Cool Beans in Oradell serves up a large selection of drinks and eats in a lounge-type atmosphere, as does Ridgewood’s American Bulldog Coffee Roasters, where a friendly bulldog greets customers and the organic baked goods are paleo-friendly.
+Another option: Cafe Angelique in the old Tenafly train station, where you can enjoy a stuffed cupcake or lollicake with your coffee (and live jazz in the summer.)

-For a nontraditional date, visit the Jersey Shore Arena in Wall, Howell Ice World in Farmingdale or the Red Bank Armory for weekend ice skating.
-Test your physical fitness with indoor rock climbing at the Gravity Vault in Middletown or Garden State Rocks in Morganville.
-Or challenge your creativity (and enjoy a glass of wine) by painting a masterpiece at Pinot’s Palette, with locations in Manalapan, Red Bank and Wall.
+For a nontraditional date, try an hour of ice skating at Ice House in Hackensack or Fritz Dietl in Westwood.
+You can test your physical fitness with indoor rock climbing at the Gravity Vault in Upper Saddle River or High Exposure in Northvale.
+Or challenge your creativity (and enjoy a glass of wine) by painting a masterpiece at Pinot’s Palette in Ridgewood.